alexbinary/SQLite.swiftly/project.md

 Additionnaly, queries are plain strings that are easy to get wrong.
-Although they can have dynamic parts, queries are usually written by the programmer and built a compile time, as opposed to generated at runtime.
+Although they can have dynamic parts, queries are usually written by the programmer and built at compile time, as opposed to generated at runtime.
 Unfortunatly, since they are essentially data, incorrect queries will not trigger compile time errors, only runtime errors.
 This is another incentive to hide the queries from the user, as having the queries generated automatically minimizes the risk of